There is no satisfying heavy bass without a subwoofer. For something where size matters, will a small subwoofer do the job?

 The peak power watts, however, is what most people focus on.
 Our experts say this is incorrect because the peak rating refers to how much power your speaker driver can get to in short periods.
 Since the peak number is often higher than the root mean square, it seems like the more appealing one to keep in mind.

-However, our team warns that playing your subwoofers at the peak rating for long periods can damage your devices.
-If you like a little bass with your home speakers, the root mean square is more than enough to produce enveloping and reverberating bass.
+However, our team warns that playing your subwoofers at the peak rating for long periods can damage your devices that may lead you to having a faulty or blown speaker subwoofer.
+If you want a little bass with your home speakers, the root mean square is more than enough to produce enveloping and reverberating bass.

-The distortion is about the audio quality from your subwoofers when played at loud volumes.
+The distortion is about the music quality from your subwoofers when played at loud volumes.
 Speakers and subwoofers can have added technologies to tweak the bass a little to help with the distortion.
-The Digital Auto-EQ circuit for room calibration is a good example of what can help with the sound distortion and minimize or eliminate its impact.
+The Digital Auto-EQ circuit for room calibration is a fine example of what can help with the sound distortion and minimize or eliminate its impact.

 Speaker level inputs are crucial to the operation of passive subwoofers.
 Speaker level inputs are what’s needed to connect an external amplifier to your sub.
-There are higher and lower speaker level inputs so our experts wish to remind to make sure that the subwoofers you get have the same ones.
+There are higher and lower speaker level inputs so our experts wish to remind to make sure that the subwoofers you get have the same speaker level inputs.
+On the other hand, active subs can have more powerful bass when it is connected by a subwoofer pre-out.

-You can also choose to transform your subwoofers into wireless options with a wireless subwoofer kit.
+Like Sonos Sub (Gen 3), you can also choose to transform your best subwoofers into wireless options with a wireless subwoofer kit.

-The best compact subwoofers need to go down to at least 20 Hz .
+The best compact subwoofers need to go down to at least 20 Hz frequency response unlike the best 8 inch subwoofers with at least 55 Hz.
 This is the lowest range human ears can muster.
 However, if the frequency range of the speakers and subwoofers you go for can reach 35 Hz, that will nicely round out the soundstage and give you decent vibrations.

 Also, look at which way the speaker is firing.
-You can either have front or downward-firing speakers.
+You can either have front or downward-firing passive radiators.
 If you want vibrating rumbles, then you need your compact subwoofers to fire down.
 This will reflect and radiate the bass to the floor, resulting in booms you can feel.

-Our experts always try to find different sizes, appearances and prices when listing our best choices.
+Our experts always try to find different sizes, appearances and price range when listing our best choices.
 As you can see, the best compact subwoofers can exceed the 500 price range or stay below it.

 What is the smallest subwoofer you can get?